pendingchaos/WIP15/README.md

 # WIP15
 WIP15 is a core OpenGL debugger.
-It allows you to trace unmodified OpenGL programs and inspect the traces.
-It is not stable and ready for use.
+It allows you to trace unmodified OpenGL programs and to replay and inspect the traces.
+It is not stable and it is not ready for use.

 # Dependencies (excluding what is probably already installed)
 - [SDL2](https://libsdl.org) headers and libraries